KrishnaNarwade/Financial-Expense-Manager-/README.md

 **Comments:** Use comments to explain why a particular piece of code is necessary, rather than what it does.
 https://github.com/KrishnaNarwade/Financial-Expense-Manager-/blob/9250bf880c14b869bc63c9bd0ca458fa7e57204a/main.py#L8

-**naming Conevsions of Variables and function:** Use meaningful names for variables, functions, and classes.
+**Naming conevsions of variables and function:** Use meaningful names for variables, functions, and classes.
 Avoid abbreviations and single letter names, unless they are well-known and universally recognized.

 In this [Example](https://github.com/KrishnaNarwade/Financial-Expense-Manager-/blob/main/mydb.py) You can see that All functions such fetchRecord, removeRecord, insertrecord, updaterecord are named properly as per it's functionality